Ravichandran Ashwin: Man of the Series

-In popular culture
+Other ventures

 Ashwin runs his own YouTube channel where he does analysis of cricket matches, interviews and movie reviews.
 Ashwin runs a cricket academy called "Gen-Next Cricket Institute" in Chennai where he mentors young kids.
 In 2016, Ashwin appeared in videos circulated by the Tamil Nadu State Election Commission to help create electoral awareness by encouraging voters to check whether their names were on the electoral roll.

 In June 2024, Ashwin released his memoir titled I have the streets: A kutti cricket story, which he had co-authored with sports writer Sidharth Monga.